Walmart: Crime problems

 Law enforcement agencies across the United States have noted a burden on resources created by a disproportionate number of calls from Walmart.
 Experts have criticized the retailer for shifting its security burden onto the taxpayers.
 Across three Florida counties, approximately 9,000 police calls were logged to 53 Walmart stores but resulted in only a few hundred arrests.
-In Granite Falls, North Carolina, 92% of larceny calls to local police were from the Walmart store there.
+In Granite Falls, North Carolina, 92% of larceny calls to local police were from the Walmart store.
 The trend is similar in rural, suburban, and urban areas.
 Police are called to Walmart stores 3 to 4 times as much as similar retailers such as Target.
 Experts say the chain and its razor-thin profit margins rely heavily on police to protect its bottom line.
 Walmart Supercenters top the list of those most visited by police.

-The police captain in Port Richey, Florida, said that Target stores more often have uniformed security, as well as more visible staff in any case.
-Another comparison might be shopping malls which often have security patrols and off-duty police officers.
-J.R.
-Roberts, a former director for risk management at Valor Security Services (which provides mall security) says: "Shopping centers all have security; they know it's an expense, but one they know pays dividends because people feel safer going to their stores."

 In addition to hundreds of thousands of petty crimes, more than 200 violent crimes, including attempted kidnappings, stabbings, shootings, and murders occurred at the 4,500 Walmarts in the U.S. in 2016.
 In 2019, 23 people were killed in a mass shooting at a Walmart store in El Paso, Texas.

 On June 27, 2020, a shooting occurred at a Walmart distribution center in Red Bluff, California, United States.
-One employee was killed, four other employees were wounded, and the shooter was killed by officers.
+One employee was killed and the shooter was killed by officers.

-In April 2022, Walmart decided to take service dog paraphernalia out of stores and online, following an online petition to have them stop selling service dog vests.
+On July 26, 2025, a mass stabbing occurred in a Walmart store in Traverse City, Michigan.
+Eleven people were stabbed, some with life-threatening injuries.

+Product safety

+In 2012, Walmart's pork and mango supply chain was contaminated, resulting in a large number of customers suffering from severe food poisoning.
+In order to resolve the incident immediately, Walmart recalled all contaminated pork and mangoes and emptied its inventory to prevent further sales.